Swiss Broadcasting Corporation: History

-In 1960 the company was renamed Schweizerische Radio- und Fernsehgesellschaft (and the equivalent names in the other languages - see above) to reflect the addition of television services.
-In 1964 the Federal Council allowed television advertising, as a means of keeping licence fees down.
-In 1966 the three main languages were each given a second radio channel, in order to counter the effects of new commercial broadcasters outside the country, whose strong signals were reaching the Swiss population.
-In the same year a dedicated Romansh broadcasting unit was created in Chur, using some of the new German-language second channel's broadcasting time.
-In 1968 colour television was introduced, and the number of licence fee payers passed one million.
+In 1960, the company was renamed Schweizerische Radio- und Fernsehgesellschaft (and the equivalent names in the other languages - see above) to reflect the addition of television services.
+In 1965, the Federal Council allowed television advertising, as a means of keeping licence fees down.
+In 1966, the three main language communities were each given a second radio channel, in order to counter the effects of new commercial broadcasters outside the country, whose strong signals were reaching the Swiss population.
+In the same year, a dedicated Romansh broadcasting unit was created in Chur, using some of the new German-language second channel's broadcasting time.
+In 1968, colour television was introduced.

-In 1978 the radio channels started stereo transmissions.
-In 1983 the Federal Council relaxed the Swiss media legislation to permit local private and commercial radio channels.
+In 1978, the radio channels started stereo transmissions.
+In 1983, the Federal Council relaxed the Swiss media legislation to permit local private and commercial radio channels.
 SRG SSR countered this threat by launching its third set of channels, aimed at a younger audience.
-In 1991 SRG SSR underwent a wide-ranging restructuring.
+In 1991, SRG SSR underwent a wide-ranging restructuring.
 The enterprise organised itself as a private industry association, structured as a holding company under Swiss company law.
 The name, SRG SSR idée suisse, was introduced in 1999.
-In 1992 Radio Rumantsch was separated from the German-language radio broadcaster, that had housed the Romansh broadcasting activities since 1938, and in 1994 the Romansh TV activities were moved over as well and the Romansh company renamed itself Radio e Televisiun Rumantscha.
+In 1992, Radio Rumantsch was separated from the German-language radio broadcaster that had housed the Romansh broadcasting activities since 1938, and in 1995, the Romansh TV activities were moved over as well and the Romansh company renamed itself Radio e Televisiun Rumantscha.

-In 1997, SRG SSR started digitally on Hot Bird (13 degrees East) satellite.
+In 1997, SRG SSR started digital broadcasts via the Hot Bird (13 degrees East) satellite.
 It is encrypted from satellite due to copyright restrictions.
 SRG SSR Sat Access information channel stopped broadcasting in 2005.
-In 2016, all channels are broadcast over satellite only in HD quality.
-All radio and SRF info TV channels is free-to-air in satellite.
+Since 2016, all channels have been broadcasting via satellite only in HD quality.
+All radio and SRF info TV channels are free-to-air via satellite.

 On 3 June 2019, SRG SSR terminated digital terrestrial (DVB-T) broadcasts of all of its television channels due to the extremely low usage of digital terrestrial signals on television sets in Switzerland, which was part of a series of cost-saving measures partly brought about as a result of the 2018 "No Billag" popular initiative.
-Since then, reception of SRG SSR television channels is only possible mainly through digital cable, Internet streaming, IPTV and DTH satellite.
+The corporation estimated that 1.9% of the public used the DVB-T broadcasts, nearly all of which was for viewing on secondary devices.
+Television broadcasts remain available through cable, IPTV and DTH satellite.
+SRG SSR recommended DVB-T viewers switch to satellite.

+SRG SSR planned to shut down its FM transmission infrastructure on 31 December 2024.
+The corporation concluded that maintaining FM broadcasts along with DAB+ and Internet streaming was no longer cost-effective, as due to widespread adoption of DAB+ the share of the public relying exclusively on FM was under ten percent and decreasing.
+This will be followed by a general switch-off of FM broadcasting by 31 December 2026.

 Organisation

 SRG SSR is headquartered in Bern.
-It is governed by a Board of Directors, appointed by a central council consisting of representatives of the four organisations.
+It is governed by an Executive Board, appointed by a central council consisting of representatives of the four organisations.

 Broadcasting is handled by five business units: